jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 VideoFrameBuffer (VFB) holds information about a memory block which is used for video data.
 For efficiency, instances of this class are not deleted when the refcount reaches zero; instead they are stored in a linked list to be reused.
+In Avisynth+ this is called frame registry.
 The instances are deleted when the corresponding AVS file is closed.
 Or more accurately, a VideoFrameBuffer once new'd generally is not released until the IScriptEnvironment is deleted, except if SetMemoryMax is exceeded by too much then not in use VideoFrameBuffer's are forcible deleted until SetMemoryMax is satisfied.

 .. _cplusplus_videoframe: